Lv1Fishy/CISC3140/notes/journal.md

     -   <IMPORTANT> When creating a scene, make sure to build that scene on the top left corner of Unity Editor (file -> Build Profiles -> Scene List -> Add Open Scenes) Make sure that the scene you want to build is opened in the editor

+## 4/6/2025 Jiahui Yu ##
+Created a bunch of more folders in the "Prefab" folder for future uses Created a player script for simple movement, allows for the player object to move around